PacificBiosciences/PacBioFileFormats/BAM.rst

 criteria is violated, the CCS read is moved to the `fail_reads.barcode.bam` file::

  * Predicted accuracy is between QV 10-19 (≥v12.0), or
- * A residual SMRTbell adapter is found in the sequence (≥v12.0), or
+ * A residual SMRTbell adapter is found in the sequence (≥v12.0).
- * Read is single-stranded (≥v12.0).

 QNAME convention